paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

 By default, the iFrame automatically resizes **vertically** to fit its content.
 This means the iFrame element will have a width of 100% but a variable height, starting with `0px` until the frame has loaded.

-You can disable this behavior by setting a flag in the `options parameter`.
+You can disable this behavior by setting a flag in the `options` parameter.
 If you do this, the iFrame will have its height also set to `100%`.
 We recommend setting a fixed container height to accommodate the iFrame content.

 ```
  var options = {